statengeneraal/laws-markdown/verdrag/protocol/for/the/suppression/on/unlawful/acts/against/the/safety/of/fixed/etc/BWBV0003226/README.md

 (c) destroys a fixed platform or causes damage to it which is likely to endanger its safety; or

-(d) places or causes to be placed on a fixed platform, by any means whatsoever, a device or substance which is likely to destroy that fixed platform or likely to endanger its safety; or
+(d) places or causes to be placed on a fixed platform, by any means whatsoever, a device or substance which is likely to destroy that fixed platform or likely to endanger its safety.

-(e) injures or kills any person in connection with the commission or the attempted commission of any of the offences set forth in subparagraphs (a) to (d).
-2. Any person also commits an offence if that person:

-(a) attempts to commit any of the offences set forth in paragraph 1; or

-(b) abets the commission of any such offences perpetrated by any person or is otherwise an accomplice of a person who commits such an offence; or

-(c) threatens, with or without a condition, as is provided for under national law, aimed at compelling a physical or juridical person to do or refrain from doing any act, to commit any of the offences set forth in paragraph 1, subparagraphs (b) and (c), if that threat is likely to endanger the safety of the fixed platform.
+2. Any person also commits an offence if that person threatens, with or without a condition, as is provided for under national law, aimed at compelling a physical or juridicial person to do or refrain from doing any act, to commit any of the offences set forth in paragraphs 1b) and c), if that threat is likely to endanger the safety of the fixed platform.

+### Article  2bis

+Any person commits an offence within the meaning of this Protocol if that person unlawfully and intentionally, when the purpose of the act, by its nature or context, is to intimidate a population, or to compel a government or an international organization to do or to obstain from doing any act:

+a) uses against or on a fixed platform or discharges from a fixed platform any explosive, radioactive material or BCN weapon in a manner that causes or is likely to cause death or serious injury or damage; or

+b) discharges, from a fixed platform, oil, liquefied natural gas, or other hazardous or noxious substance, which is not covered by subparagraph a), in such quantity or concentration that causes or is likely to cause death or serious injury or damage; or

+c) threatens, with or without a condition, as is provided for under national law, to commit an offence set forth in subparagraph a) or b).

+### Article  2ter

+Any person also commits an offence within the meaning of this Protocol if that person:

+a) unlawfully and intentionally injures or killes any person in connection with the commission of any of the offences set forth in article 2, paragraph 1, or article 2 *bis*; or

+b) attempts to commit an offence set forth in article 2, paragraph 1, article 2 *bis*, subparagraph a) or b), or subparagraph a) of this article; or

+c) participates as an accomplice in an offence set forth in article 2, article 2 *bis* or subparagraph a) or b) of this article; or

+d) organizes or directs others to commit an offence set forth in article 2, article 2 *bis* or subparagraph a) or b) of this article; or

+e) contributes to the commission of one or more offences set forth in article 2, article 2 *bis* or subparagraph a) or b) of this article, by a group of persons acting with a common purpose, intentionally and either:

+i) with the aim of furthering the criminal activity or criminal purpose of the group, where such activity or purpose involves the commission of an offence set forth in article 2 or 2 *bis*; or

+ii) in the knowledge of the intention of the group to commit an offence set forth in article 2 or 2 *bis*.

 ### Article  3

-1. Each State Party shall take such measures as may be necessary to establish its jurisdiction over the offences set forth in article 2 when the offence is committed:
+1. Each State Party shall take such measures as may be necessary to establish its jurisdiction over the offences set forth in articles 2, 2 *bis* and 2 *ter* when the offence is committed:

-(a) against or on board a fixed platform while it is located on the continental shelf of that State; or
+a) against or on board a fixed platform while it is located on the continental shelf of that State; or

-(b) by a national of that State.
+b) by a national of that State.
 2. A State Party may also establish its jurisdiction over any such offence when:

 (a) it is committed by a stateless person whose habitual residence is in that State;